 Filling the shoes of Ritchie Blackmore is no mean feat, but Dixie Dregs guitarist has more than lived up to the task in his 20+ year tenure with Deep Purple.
 Case in point is this sublime live version of “When a Blind Man Cries,” replete with an epic Morse solo spot.

 A protopunk masterpiece here from The Stooges, with the guitar of Ron Asheton front and center.
 You can’t help but love that riff, so pummeling in its intensity yet genius in its simplicity.
 And the frenetic, ragged solo from Asheton at the song’s mid reminds you of why the Stooges seemed so dangerous back in 1969.

-What performance videos do you watch when you need inspiration?
+What is missing from our list of 5 Epic Performances from July-Born Guitar Heroes; What performance videos do you watch when you need inspiration?
 Share your stories in the comments!